 Summary

-Wavy Linen demonstrates a commitment to sustainability through the use of OEKO-TEX® certified linen, zero-waste production practices, and sustainable packaging.
-However, there is room for improvement in areas such as supply chain transparency, energy efficiency, and detailed reporting on labor practices and carbon emissions.
+Wavy Linen demonstrates a commitment to sustainability through the use of certified linen fabrics and sustainable packaging.
+However, there is a need for greater transparency and detailed information across various sustainability aspects, including supply chain practices, energy usage, and labor conditions, to provide a more comprehensive assessment.

 Categories